phptailors/phpunit-extensions/packages/phpunit-common/README.md

 Classes and traits commonly used across [phptailors/phpunit-extensions](https://github.com/phptailors/phpunit-extensions).

-This packages is a part of [phptailors/phpunit-extensions](https://github.com/phptailors/phpunit-extensions) project.
+This project is a part of [phptailors/phpunit-extensions](https://github.com/phptailors/phpunit-extensions) project.